Ananya3283/ecommerce-customer-sales-analytics/README.md.txt

-# 🛒 E-Commerce Customer Sales Analytics
+# E-Commerce Customer Sales Analytics

-## About the Project
+An end-to-end Data Analytics project built using **Python, MySQL, and Power BI** to analyze online retail transactions and generate actionable business insights.

-This project analyzes an online retail dataset containing over 500,000 transactions.
-The goal was to clean the raw data, perform exploratory analysis, identify valuable customer segments using RFM analysis, store the cleaned data in MySQL, and build an interactive Power BI dashboard to present business insights.
+This project covers the complete analytics workflow, including data cleaning, exploratory data analysis (EDA), customer segmentation using RFM analysis, SQL-based business reporting, and an interactive Power BI dashboard.

-I built this project to practice the complete data analytics workflow—from raw data to an interactive business dashboard.

 ---

-## Problem Statement
+## Project Objective

-Retail businesses generate large amounts of transactional data, but raw data alone doesn't provide useful insights.

-This project answers questions such as:

-* Which countries generate the highest revenue?
-* Which products contribute the most sales?
-* Who are the most valuable customers?
-* How does revenue change over time?
-* Which customers are at risk of not returning?
+The objective of this project was to transform raw e-commerce transaction data into meaningful business insights.
+The analysis focuses on understanding customer purchasing behavior, identifying top-performing products, tracking revenue trends, and segmenting customers based on their buying patterns.

 ---

+## Dataset

+* **Dataset:** Online Retail II
+* **Transactions after cleaning:** **505,193**
+* **Data Period:** December 2009 – December 2010

+> The original dataset is not included in this repository due to its size.

+---

-## Tools Used
+## Tools & Technologies

-* Python (Pandas, NumPy, Matplotlib, Seaborn)
+* Python
+* Pandas
+* NumPy
+* Matplotlib
+* Seaborn
 * MySQL
 * Power BI
 * Jupyter Notebook